native-land-digital/next-nld/README.md

 To get set up for basic work:

 - Clone this repo to your local machine.
-- Copy the `.sample-env` file to `.env` and replace any values that need it
+- Copy the `.sample-env` file to `.env.local` and replace any values that need it

 (If you are a staff member of Native Land or working directly with the developers of Native Land Digital, ask for `env` values to get set up with our inner access to AWS, Mapbox, and TinyMCE.
 Otherwise, to get a fully working repo, there are a few hoops you need to jump through.
 See the second below ("Independent Local Setup") for instructions.)